DouSBao/Arch-Install-Guide/README.md

 - This is a personal use and unprofessional guide of installing Arch Linux basic and graphics system.
 The guide will also show you how to config some software, such as i3, zsh, neovim, etc.
 - The guide assume you have already prepared the usb to install the Arch, and already get into the live window.
 - Any <> appears in the command should be manually fixed and replaced by a suitable name.
+- For more detail of Arch Linux installing, refer to [arch wiki installing guide](https://wiki.archlinux.org/title/installation_guide)

 # Basic Install Of Arch
 - Link: [Basic Install](Basic-Install.md)